nodejscn/node-api-cn/n-api/napi_callback.md

 napiVersion: 1
 -->
-Function pointer type for user-provided native functions which are to be exposed to JavaScript via N-API.
+Function pointer type for user-provided native functions which are to be exposed to JavaScript via Node-API.
 Callback functions should satisfy the following signature:

 ```c